rvflash/git-template/README.md

 This project provides a directory to use as `git` template directory to simplify the workflow.
 Usefull to create global hooks!

-> For now, only Golang code as a template directory with a `pre-commit` hook inside.
+> For now, only Golang code has a template directory with a `pre-commit` hook inside.

 ## Installation